Business Administration Major: Marketing Option (B.S.)

 WHY STUDY MARKETING AT UNH?

-In the business administration marketing major you’ll learn how to research markets and understand consumer behavior, develop and maintain products and services of high value for customers, how to use analytical methods for making marketing decisions, as well as how to deliver and communicate them across digital and traditional channels.
+In the business administration marketing major at UNH you will learn how to research markets and understand consumer behavior, develop, and maintain products and services of high value for customers.
+You’ll also learn how to use analytical methods to make marketing decisions, and how to deliver and communicate them across digital and traditional channels.
 The program emphasizes digital marketing and analytics across its courses.
-All marketing option students cap their studies with a live marketing project through our marketing workshop.
-Our Marketing Department is ranked among the best in the country based on scholarly research, bringing cutting-edge knowledge into the classroom to give you a competitive edge in the marketplace.
+Marketing option students cap their studies with a real-world marketing project through the marketing workshop.
+UNH’s Marketing Department is ranked among the best in the country based on scholarly research, bringing cutting-edge knowledge into the classroom to give you a competitive edge in the marketplace.

 Potential careers